 - a.
 Single dwelling unit dwellings, two dwelling unit dwellings. - b.
 Churches, synagogues, parish houses, convents, day nurseries, kindergartens, and day care centers. - c.
 Municipal buildings, schools, and institutions of higher learning. - d.
 Recreation and community center buildings and grounds for games and sports. - e.
-Home businesses in compliance with the requirements of Section 1700 of these regulations and subject to Planning Board review under the Non-Residential Site Plan Review regulations, particularly Section 5.2, Submission Requirements for Home Businesses. - f.
-Farming and Forestry activities are permitted when incidental to primary residential use. - g.
+Farming and Forestry activities are permitted when incidental to primary residential use. - f.
 Farm stands, provided that the stand is set back a minimum of 30 feet from abutting road right-of-way lines; the building area of the farm stand is not greater than two hundred (200) square feet; a minimum of two off-street parking spaces meeting the dimensional requirements of this Ordinance are provided; and the stand does not pose a threat to public health, safety and welfare.
-Year-round, permanent structures for the sale of farm products must receive Non-Residential Site Plan approval from the Planning Board. - h.
-Manufactured housing in approved Manufactured Housing Districts subject to the provisions of Section 700. - i.
-Any use injurious, obnoxious, or offensive to the neighborhood is prohibited. - j.
+Year-round, permanent structures for the sale of farm products must receive Non-Residential Site Plan approval from the Planning Board. - g.
+Manufactured housing in approved Manufactured Housing Districts subject to the provisions of Section 700. - h.
+Any use injurious, obnoxious, or offensive to the neighborhood is prohibited. - i.
 Telecommunication towers and co-location of telecommunication facilities on existing towers or structures which are in compliance with Section 1900 and subject to Planning Board review and approval under the Non-Residential Site Plan regulations.